nightscout/nightscout.github.io/docs/vendors/heroku/hobbyplan.md

 **Pros**:

 > Heroku is a reliable platform well known by the community
-> The Hobby plan is designed for production, the app never sleeps
+> The Basic plan is designed for production, the app never sleeps
 > Heroku has been hosting Nightscout users for years in the free tier

 **Cons**:

 >Using the M0 [MongoDB Atlas](../../mongodb/atlas/) database
 >The [Eco plan](../ecoplan) is more economical
->Paying for a hobby plan doesn't remove DIY maintenance tasks like stack upgrade
+>Paying for a Basic plan doesn't remove DIY maintenance tasks like stack upgrade

 </br>

-## Upgrade to 7$/month Hobby Plan
+## Upgrade to 7$/month Basic Plan

 !!!note "5$/month Eco Plan"
     You can also select an [eco plan upgrade](../ecoplan).
 You can easily change plan.